Dominance and Submissiveness in Twins: The Pecking Order

 ‘Psychologically dominant males and females of same-sex twin pairs expressed greater nervousness than did their co-twins.’
 (Inter-twin Relationships and Mental Health)

-3 Verbal Dominance:
+Verbal Twin Dominance:

 As language develops, it is not uncommon for one twin to talk for the other.
 The verbally dominant twin may respond to questions directed at their co-twin, and they may ask questions and explain situations for their submissive partner.
 The submissive can become dependent on this verbal crutch, leading to delays in their own speech development.